 - How to Keep Networking Even When You’re Quarantined

 Build your hard skills.

 Yes, companies are still hiring.
-Here are some tips you may find useful:
+But here are some job search tips you may find useful:

-- During your interview, ask: How has COVID-19 impacted strategic business and hiring goals?
-What is the work-from-home mandate like at this company?
-In what ways is this company supporting its workers during this time?
-How would you describe the culture and feel of the office during normal times?
+- During your interview, consider asking how the pandemic has impacted the company’s strategic business and hiring goals, what the work-from-home mandate is like (if any), how the company has supported workers during the pandemic, and what the culture and feel of the office is during normal times.

-- If you get hired, ask about their onboarding timetable and what it involves.
+- If you get hired, ask about the onboarding timetable and what is involved.

 For more information about this guide or Upwardly Global services, contact Tim Workman at email@example.com.
 This guide will be updated as new resources come to our attention.